This Christmas, teach your kids about the gift of giving with these unique charitable ideas that benefit non-profits and

 6. Give your helper the gift of education

 Where would we be without our right-hand women to help us juggle the kids, home and careers?
 Our helpers do an amazing job, and we love the idea of being able to gift them something that could make a big difference to their future, like an educational course.
-One of our faves is Aidha, which provides financial literacy programs including money management, computer courses and entrepreneurial lessons for helpers and lower-income women.
-You can also help by raising funds in support of the organisation’s life-changing financial literacy and empowerment programs.
+One of our faves is Aidha, which provides financial literacy programs, including money management, computer courses and entrepreneurial lessons for helpers and lower-income women.
+You can also help by raising funds to support the organisation’s life-changing financial literacy and empowerment programs.

 7. Lend a helping hand to the less privileged

 Since 1988, The Boys’ Brigade has actively brought cheer, joy and hope to the less fortunate by collecting food items through The Boys’ Brigade Share-a-Gift (BBSG) project.
-Since Covid-19 hit, BBSG has made several changes to the project; appealing for cash donations via online giving platforms are done now.
+BBSG has made several changes to the project; appealing for cash donations via online giving platforms is done now.
 Anyone keen to donate can also do so via BB PayNow (displayed in 145 FairPrice stores across the island) and at AXS stations.
 Cash donations will be used to purchase NTUC FairPrice vouchers for those in need, as well as specific in-demand items.
 Beyond contributing a monetary donation, you can go above and beyond by personally delivering the vouchers and food hampers.
 The kids can help, too!

 8. Buy “Singapore Sisters” and support H.O.M.E